Sivalik Hills: Prehistory

-The Sivalik Hills are well known for fossils of vertebrates, spanning from the Early Miocene, until the Middle Pleistocene, around 18 million to 600,000 years ago.
+The Sivalik Hills are known for fossils of vertebrates, spanning from the early Miocene to the Middle Pleistocene, around to 600,000 years ago, and also for the Neogene and Pleistocene aged vertebrate fossils.

 Some of the best known fossils from the hills include Megalochelys atlas, the largest known tortoise to have ever existed, the sabertooth cat Megantereon falconeri,' Sivatherium giganteum, the largest known giraffid, and the ape Sivapithecus.

 Remains of the Lower-Middle Paleolithic Soanian culture dating to around 500,000 to 125,000 years Before Present were found in the Sivalik region.
 Contemporary to the Acheulean, the Soanian culture is named after the Soan Valley in the Sivalik Hills of Pakistan.
 The Soanian archaeological culture is found across Sivalik region in present-day India, Nepal and Pakistan.

 Ecosystem

 The carbon stock and carbon sequestration rates of the Churia forests differ among different forest management regimes and are highest in protected areas.
+Early twentieth-century engineering studies of the Punjab Himalaya and adjoining Siwalik Hills provided some of the earliest documented recognition of the environmental consequences of deforestation in the region.
+Work by L. B. Holland and H. M. Glover (1930) explicitly linked the disappearance of forests in the outer Himalaya to increased surface runoff, soil erosion, reduced groundwater retention, and more frequent and severe flooding, noting that formerly forested catchments had become degraded, sediment-laden, and less capable of sustaining stable water supplies.